 And finally, if you feel like it's appropriate, you can also reach out to your ex for closure — but proceed with caution.
 "Just be mindful about why you want to or don’t want to be in contact with an ex.
 If your relationship was a long-term relationship, it's not uncommon that folks remain friends.
 That is OK, too!"
 Baratz says.
 "Just make sure to establish new rules alongside the new relationship that is no longer romantic."

 If you and your ex haven't spoken in a long time (or at all), be extra thoughtful.
 "After you have spoken, take time to reflect upon the feelings that arise without judging them, or using them to try and make conclusions," Baratz advises.
-That's to say, don't start scheming to get back together just because your chat didn't blow up into an argument.
+That's to say, don't start scheming to get back together just because your chat didn't turn into an argument.
 The ability to just observe your emotions without passing judgement is crucial, Baratz says.

 Whether you're decoding your twinges of longing on your own, unpacking them with a therapist, or re-learning desire by getting back in the dating game, be patient with yourself.
 It might be awhile before you feel OK clicking through their Instagram Stories or listening to Shawn Mendes, but that's all a part of the process.
 You're exactly where you need to be.

-Todd Baratz, psychotherapist specializing in sex and relationships
+Todd Baratz, psychotherapist specializing in relationships